-Tai chi for cardiac rehab training is designed to harness the well documented therapeutic benefits of Tai Chi and Chi-Kung along with Alexander Technique, NLP, Clinical Hypnotherapy, CBT etc. The aim is to create change both mental and physical, and to encourage continued personal development.
+Tai chi for cardiac rehab training is designed to harness the well documented therapeutic benefits of Tai Chi and Chi-Kung along with Alexander Technique, NLP, mindfulness, CBT etc. The aim is to create change both mental and physical, and to encourage continued personal development.
+This is in line with the recommendations of NICE clinical guideline CG172.

 - Improved mind & body awareness through Tai Chi skills